REAL Groups provide unique small group learning opportunity

 Resiliency Education and Learning (REAL) Groups provide a unique small group learning experience that enables you to target timely and relevant topics with like-minded family physicians.
 It’s free with your membership, fully-supported by BCCFP, and eligible for Mainpro+ credits.

 REAL Groups meet the needs of real family physicians by addressing real practice issues in order to affect the care of real patients.
 If you are not already part of a group, we can match you with like-minded family physicians in your community.
 Each group meets on an ongoing basis to discuss topics chosen by group participants.
-View this video to hear from one of our REAL Group members.

 How REAL Groups work

 - REAL Groups provide a physician-focused learning environment that is intentional, supportive, and autonomous, addressing real practice issues to affect the care of real patients.

 - You will have the opportunity to meet regularly with your group to reflect on your practice and discuss ways to support positive change.

 - Groups are member driven – you will be responsible for identifying topics relevant to your practice to bring forward for discussion.

 - During REAL Group sessions, members build on their previous experience and knowledge and personalize their learning.
 Group members are challenged to identify quality gaps in their own practice and identify ways to implement positive change.